Listen to an audio file of this tool.

 - Set a goal for yourself.
 Pick a time of day when you know that you and your child will be talking.
 Then, notice your body language.
-Ask yourself: “What is my body communicating and how am I demonstrating I’m listening?”
+Ask yourself: “What is my body communicating, and how am I demonstrating that I’m listening?”

 - Listen for thought and feeling.
 In addition to listening to the content of what your child says, also see if you can identify the unspoken thought and feeling behind the content, in other words, the context.

 - Children need their parents’ attention to thrive.
-So why not build a sacred time into your routine when you are fully present to listen to what your child has to tell you?
+Why not build a sacred time into your routine when you are fully present to listen to what your child has to tell you?
 Turn your phone off.
-Set a timer if you need to.
-Give it a special name you and your child create like “Mom and Susie’s Secret Time.”
+Set a timer if you need.

 - Learn listening strategies together by trying them out.

 - Demonstrate poor listening and good listening.
-It helps to show what poor listening and good listening looks like.
+It helps to show what poor listening and good listening look like.
 Start by having one person act out what poor listening skills look like.
 Exaggerate and make it funny!
-Then, reflect and ask questions like: “What did you notice about her body language?”
+Then, reflect and ask questions like: “What did you notice about their body language?”
 Next, have another person model good listening skills.
-Then, reflect and ask questions like: “What did she do?
-How did her body change?”
+Then, reflect and ask questions like: “What did they do?
+How did their body change?”

-- Active listening.
+- Actively listen.
 Try out active listening in which one person listens to fully understand what the speaker is saying and waits until the speaker is finished talking before responding.
 A response could be a simple “I get it.”
 Make eye contact and practice placing your full focus on the speaker.

-- Paraphrasing.
+- Paraphrase.
 Try out paraphrasing by echoing back to the speaker a summary of what they’ve said to check how accurate your listening is and also to confirm to the speaker that you have heard them.
-You might start, “I heard you say that…”
+You might start by saying, “I heard you say that…”

-- Seeking clarification.
-Try out seeking clarification.
-Particularly if you are listening with the intent to learn something from the speaker, seeking clarification on details is important to make certain you understand.
+- Seek clarification.
+Try seeking clarification.
+Particularly if you are listening with the intent of learning something from the speaker, seeking clarification on details is important to make certain you understand.
 Practice seeking clarification by asking questions like, “What did you mean when you said you weren’t happy this morning?
 What happened?”